GrantScape is governed by a committed Board of Trustees, who collectively ensure that the Charity is run as effectively as possible.

 Antony Cox – Chair

+He retired as Director of Finance for a professional institute in April 2021.
 For many years he worked for a large family investment company with interests in farming, commercial property, entertainment and media as well as managing a large investment portfolio.
 He was manager of their associated grant making trust and in his time, gave away over £25m to good causes.
 He was previously trustee and treasurer of an old people’s advice charity.

 Antony is also Chair of The Model Railway Club, the world’s oldest model railway according to Guinness World Records.